AnimaApp/docs/src/v3/adobe-xd/getting-started/index.md

 **Anima App** is great for:

  * Freelance designers
- * Designers who collaborate with developers
+ * Design teams that collaborate with developers
  * Developers